 - Prescriptive analytics

-They are reticulated solutions which help companies make the most out of the big data which they generate.
-Each of these kinds of analytic present a unique insight.
+They are reticulated solutions that help companies make the most out of the big data which they generate.
+Each of these kinds of analytic presents a unique insight.
 The common thing in all of these is that they help to improve an organization’s operational capabilities.

 The descriptive data can be summarized in many different ways.